camelot

 CAMELOT is a deep-displacement 22

-She is built from Burmese teak.
+She was built, in 1960 by American Marine, from Burmese teak.
 She is sea-kindly

 and exudes